-Existing customers that purchase the Company's software and services have no contractual obligation to renew their annual subscriptions or purchase additional solutions after the initial subscription or contract period.
+Existing customers that purchase the Company's software and services have no contractual obligation to renew their subscriptions or purchase additional solutions after the initial subscription or contract period.
 The Company's customers' expansion and renewal rates may decline or fluctuate as a result of a number of factors, including the perceived need for such additional software and services, the level of satisfaction with the Company's software and services, features or functionality, the reliability of the Company's software and services, the Company's customer support, customer budgets and other competitive factors, such as pricing and competitors' offerings.
 For smaller or simpler deployments, the switching costs and time are relatively minor compared to traditional enterprise software deployments and such a customer may more easily decide not to renew with the Company and switch to a competitor's offerings.
+For larger deployments, particularly with enterprise customers in highly regulated industries such as financial services, government, healthcare and transportation, the Company is subject to risks related to increased customer bargaining power, longer sales cycles, regulatory changes, and enhanced customer support obligations.

-Accordingly, the Company must invest significant time and resources in providing ongoing value to these customers and in enhancing its reputation as an enterprise software vendor.
+The Company must invest significant time and resources in providing ongoing value to these customers and in enhancing its reputation as an enterprise software vendor.
 If these efforts fail, or if the Company's customers do not renew for other reasons, or if they renew on terms less favourable to the Company, the Company's revenue may decline and its results of operations could be materially impacted.

-The Company's ability to grow software and service revenue is also dependent on its ability to expand its distribution capabilities with partners, resellers and licensees, as well as building a direct sales force, which requires significant time and resources, including investment in systems and training.
-There can be no assurance that the Company will be successful in implementing its distribution strategy.
+The Company's ability to grow software and service revenue is also dependent on its ability to: (i) expand its distribution capabilities with partners, resellers and licensees, (ii) build a direct sales force, which requires significant time and resources, including investment in systems and training, and (iii) increase coordination across business units to leverage sales leads and synergistic products and services in the Company's portfolio.
+There can be no assurance that the Company will be successful in implementing its sales and distribution strategy.
 See also the Risk Factor entitled "The Company's success depends on its relationships with resellers and distributors".